Deafness in India: Employment

-A census conducted in 2011 revealed that out of 13.4 million individuals between the ages of 15-59 with a hearing disability in India 73.9% were marginal workers.
+A census conducted in 2011 revealed that out of 13.4 million individuals between the ages of 15–59 with a hearing disability in India 73.9% were marginal workers.
 This implies that only 26.1% of the active group were actually employed.
-It is extremely difficult for people of the DHH community to get an education as they are unable to obtain basic skills that the "normal" population would at a young age.
-Even with these intolerable statistics, there are not many organizations that are actively aiding the DHH community of India, besides the Mook Badhir Mandal (an organization that specifically targets job inequality within the nation).
+It is extremely difficult for people of the DHH community to obtain an education, as they are unable to learn basic skills that the hearing population would learn at a young age.
+There are not many organizations that active aid the DHH community of India, besides the Mook Badhir Mandal (an organization that specifically targets job inequality within the nation).